nwaniek/ncr_numpy/README.rst

-The goals of ncr_numpy is to achieve a robust, correct, and fast C++ library to load and write numpy data from regular and compressed files, while supporting not only basic types (numpy's built in types) but arbitrary structured arrays such as nested structs.
-A further goal is to establish an API interface which is easy to use, while also providing a low-level/verbose API which can further reduce operations to access data.
+The goals of ncr_numpy is to achieve a robust, correct, and fast C++ library to load and write numpy data from regular and compressed files, while supporting not only basic types (numpy's built in types) but arbitrary structured arrays such as nested structs with mixed endianness.
+A further goal is to establish an API interface which is easy to use, while also providing a functions that allow to improve performance and reduce the number if intermediary calls.

 Finally, ncr_numpy is supposed to integrate nicely within ncr, while being a standalone library.
 Note that both, ncr and ncr_numpy, share some files (e.g.